-Important tips for teaching your retriever to fetch
+Tips for teaching your dog to retrieve

 Retriever puppies are awesome!
 Their innate desire to retrieve anything you throw is the best.
 And their (usually) easy going personality and ability to adjust to different situations makes them the most popular breed in the world.
 But fetching is more than just a fun game.
 Especially If you bought your pup with a plan to use it as a duck or gun dog down the line.